ffortefct/tracing-lib/README.md

 // Calls the ModularTracer.currentContext method
 // and converts the context to a JSON object. const jsonCtx = tracer.marshallContext();
-// It's up to you how to send the context (e.g., HTTP header). service2.sendCtx(jsonCtx);
+// It's up to you how to send the context (e.g., event body). service2.sendCtx(jsonCtx);
 ```